cosmos/ibc-go/e2e/README.md

 - the test needs to perform a chain restart.
 - the test must make assertions which may not be deterministic due to other tests. (e.g. the TotalEscrowForDenom may be modified between tests)

-### CI configuration
+### CI Configuration

-There are two main github actions for e2e tests.
+There are two main github actions for standard e2e tests.

 [e2e.yaml](https://github.com/cosmos/ibc-go/blob/main/.github/workflows/e2e.yaml) which runs when collaborators create branches.